Collaboration tools to help you share information and effectively network with the University community and beyond.

 For links to our user guides and FAQ, visit the University’s SharePoint Gateway.
 Access is via SharePoint, so you'll be prompted to login.

-We offer training for Site Members and Site Owners - login to the Course Booking System for dates and venues and to book on a course.
+We will be offering training for Site Members and Site Owners in the future - login to the Course Booking System for dates and venues and to book on a course once we update the schedule.
 Note that courses are aimed at those who already have access to a Departmental or Project SharePoint site, or who have a site in development.

 Help with SharePoint